everx-labs/sdk-samples/demo/subscribe-transactions/README.md

-# Examples of working with multisig wallet, querying and subscribing.
+# Example of subscription to transactions for a list of addresses

 ## Prerequisites